genevol-usp/hlaexpression/nci/report.md

 Coverage
 ========

-The coverage measure is the gene-level coverage, which is the sum of the coverage, at each position, over the 2 alleles of a locus (black line in the plot below).
+The coverage measure is the gene-level coverage, which is the sum of the coverage at each position over the 2 alleles of a locus (black line in the plot below).
+It was necessary to use this measure because the allele-level coverage that comes out from kallisto is not really meaningful.
+For example, consider the allele C\*07:02:01 (red line in the plot below).
+Looking at this plot, one could say that the expression estimates from the 2 HLA-C alleles are very different, but they are actually almost the same.
+This allele has only 2 differences from C\*07:01:01 in exons 2 and 3.
+Reads aligning to the rest of the gene, where the 2 alleles are identical, are attributed to C\*07:01:01 as "primary alignment", which samtools uses to calculate coverage.

+This behavior of kallisto is like the default behavior of STAR, i.e. from all alignments with the best score, choose one to be reported as primary.
+However, you can control this behavior in STAR, but not in kallisto.

 ![](./plots/covs_measure.png)